If I become sick, what do I do and who do I notify?

 How will you maintain employee privacy with the use of the health screening app?

-The app is a very important aspect of businesses/schools continuing to function effectively.
-Universities across the nation are utilizing a health screening app.
-The app is very important to assist employees in self monitoring their health on a daily basis, but it is also very important for the employer (Loyola) to be able to monitor the health and safety of our employees and of the campus.
+Information security is a very important aspect of businesses/schools continuing to function effectively.
+Universities across the nation are utilizing similar resources.
+The software is very important to assist employees in self monitoring their health on a daily basis, but it is also very important for the employer (Loyola) to be able to monitor the health and safety of our employees and of the campus.

 The information is treated as Protected Health Information (PHI) as it always has been.
-Supervisors do not have access to the information uploaded into the app.
-Notification that someone has been diagnosed with the virus via the app will also ensure that we are able to contact trace on campus, self quarantine those individuals who were in close contact with the employee or student (without ever divulging who was diagnosed), and ensure that the appropriate sanitization protocols are conducted on campus.
+Supervisors do not have access to the information.
+Notification that someone has been diagnosed with the virus via the software will also ensure that we are able to contact trace on campus, self quarantine those individuals who were in close contact with the employee or student (without ever divulging who was diagnosed), and ensure that the appropriate sanitization protocols are conducted on campus.

-If I do not have a smartphone, will I still be able to complete the daily health assessment in the app?
+If I do not have a smartphone, will I still be able to complete the daily health assessment?

-If I am still working from home, am I still required to complete the health assessment on the app?
+If I am still working from home, am I still required to complete the health assessment through SSO?

 What if I am working remotely and become sick or need to care for a sick family member and am unable to work, how will I be paid?